Indonesian Explorer

 DAY 17 SEPIK RIVER, PAPUA NEW GUINEA

-We have allowed plenty of time to fully appreciate this remarkable river, its birds, animals and the people that call it home.
+Plenty of time has been allowed to fully appreciate this remarkable river, its birds, wildlife and the people who call it home.
 The Sepik River, the longest in Papua New Guinea, flows from the highlands to the Bismarck Sea.
 It is a rich arterial river that has fostered great traditional artists.
-We plan to explore the river by Zodiac, following tributaries and channels in search of local wildlife.
-Enjoy a warm welcome at Kopar Village where we will experience village life and a traditional Dragon Dance unique to this region.
-The world-renowned artists of the Sepik region travel long distances to meet the ship and there is the opportunity to purchase unique carvings and more directly from them.
+Explore the river by Zodiac, following tributaries and channels in search of local wildlife.
+Enjoy a warm welcome at Kopar Village, at which you will experience village life and their traditional Dragon Dance.
+The world-renowned artists of the region travel long distances to meet the ship and there is the opportunity to purchase unique carvings and more directly from them.

 The self appointed ‘Prettiest Town in the South Pacific’, Madang is bound by lush rainforest, calm blue waters studded with volcanic islands, Tupira’s supreme surf break, flourishing coral gardens and rich history.
-For those disembarking, a flight to Port Moresby will conclude your voyage, OR continue the adventure with us on Discover the Secrets of Melanesia.
+Disembark and fly to Cairns to conclude your voyage.

 Call us today 1300 784 794